shuraride/twitchonao3/README.md

 Feel free to ask me if you can't get something working or have any suggestions!
 I wrote this all in a day; it's very messy and can definitely be improved.

 P.S.
 Please don't actually use any of the bear emotes in the HTML.
-They are not for free use, they're only for example purposes. :( But [here](https://old.reddit.com/r/Twitch/comments/kqdrwo/free_emotes/) are some places you can find free or cheap emotes to use!
-(It's bad practice to use other people's Twitch emotes.
+They are not for free use, they're only for example purposes. 🥲 But [here](https://old.reddit.com/r/Twitch/comments/kqdrwo/free_emotes/) are some places you can find free or cheap emotes to use!
+(It's bad practice to use other people's custom Twitch emotes, unless they're explicitly free.
 Please don't do it.)

 ## Examples